 Why study engineering

-As a global leader in engineering education, including being ranked No. 22 in the world for Automation and Control Engineering, this is the place to develop world-changing solutions.
+We're a global leader in engineering, including being ranked #22 in the world for Automation and Control Engineering.
+Be at the forefront of developing world-changing solutions.

 Each University of Newcastle degree has a set of entry requirements that you must meet before you can enrol.
 This includes both academic requirements and skills in English.
 The entry requirements for each degree offered by the University of Newcastle can be found on the individual degree information page.